chipsalliance/Caliptra/doc/Caliptra.md

 The Silicon RoT use cases can be supported through the adoption of specific industry standards, and association and consortium specifications.
 For more information, see specific documents in [References](#References).

-In this version, Caliptra Silicon RoT desired capabilities address the basics of supply chain security use cases.
+In this version of the specification, the desired capabilities address the basics of supply chain security use cases.

 ### Supply chain security